ddiza/ddiza/README.md

 - 👋 Hi, I’m Dante Diza
 - 👀 I’m interested in all things data and tech.
 - 🌱 I’m currently learning software development.
-I am also exploring the full potential of asynchronous course creation so I can give back by teaching everything I'm learning!
-- 💞️ I’m looking to collaborate on any projects related to data and software engineering and teaching.
+- 💞️ I’m open to collaborate on any projects related to data and software engineering.
 - 📫 The best way to reach me me is to message me at LinkedIn.com/in/Dante-Diza

 <!---